Baseball Coach Rich Donnelly Shows You Can Go Home Again

-It was family that brought Donnelly back from his own wayward path earlier in his career.
+In fact, family was what brought Donnelly back from his own wayward path earlier in his career.
 The loving example of his wife and the early death of his daughter persuaded him to become more committed to his Catholic faith.

-The 65-year-old Ohio native, who is manager of the minor league Brooklyn Cyclones of the New York Mets organization, took time out after a game in the middle of August to talk with Register correspondent Trent Beattie about his career, family and faith.
+The 65-year-old Ohio native is still active in baseball, serving this past season as manager of the minor league Brooklyn Cyclones of the New York Mets organization.
+He took time out after a game in the middle of August to talk with Register correspondent Trent Beattie about his career, family and faith.

 What are some of your career highlights that stand out?